 The Delights of Historic Dahlonega, Georgia

 Dahlonega, Georgia is a quaint town nestled in the mountains of North Georgia.
-The name itself came from the Cherokee word “ ta lo ne ga” which means "gold".
+The name itself came from the Cherokee word “ ta lo ne ga” which means "gold."
 Dahlonega, Georgia was the site of the first gold rush in the United States.
-Situated approximately 70 miles north of Atlanta, the town of Dahlonega is about as far away from city life as one can get, while still remaining a town.
-The historic public square is full of treats and treasures for travelers wishing to add a bit of history, shopping and good food to their vacation experience.
-My husband and I stopped here on a vacation from our home in Connecticut and were pleasantly surprised by this gem of a Georgia town.
+Situated approximately 70 miles north of Atlanta, the town of Dahlonega is about as far away from city life as one can get while remaining a town.
+The historic public square is full of treats and treasures for travelers wishing to add a bit of history, shopping, and good food to their vacation experience.
+My husband and I stopped here on vacation from our home in Connecticut and were pleasantly surprised by this gem of a Georgia town.

 Is Dahlonega, Georgia a Place You'd Like to Visit if you Were in the Area?

 Town Square and The Gold Museum

 The square centers around the old courthouse, a building originally built in 1836 as part of the first gold rush.
 After a new courthouse was built nearby in 1965, the old courthouse was sold to the state of Georgia and now houses The Dahlonega Gold Museum.
 This museum has an entrance fee of $6 for adults, $5.50 for seniors.
 Children under three are free.

 The tour of the gold museum starts off with a movie about the discovery of gold in the area in 1828.
 It includes information about the subsequent gold rush which brought a deluge of gold miners to the area.
 After the movie, one can browse through memorabilia from the period, and head to a few small rooms with gold mining tools, a safe used to house the gold, and a safe currently used to display gold in various sizes, from gold dust to much larger nuggets.